tujimmy/de-tor-bikeshare/README.md

 1. What are the availabilities of e-bikes before and after the price changes?
 2. Which stations are frequently full or empty?
-3. At what times are stations full or empty?
+3. Which stations are underutilized?

 ## About the Dataset